trendscenter/coinstac-computation/README.md

 * Multiple iterations per phase.
 * Automatic phase transition.

-## Use case: Gather max even numbers from each site
+## Example: Gather max even numbers from each site
 #### A full working use case is in the example directory where
-* Local sites filters out even number and send to remote.
+* Local sites filters out even numbers and sends to the remote.
-* Remote Finds the max for each site and returns to all sites.
+* Remote finds the max across sites and returns the final result to each of the sites .
 * Sites save final result.

 #### inputspec.json data: